qamk/tdd-connect-four-top/README.md

 # Connect Four (using Test Driven Development)
 This program was mostly about employing **Test Driven Development** (TDD) using Rspec.
 TDD, in short, requires you to make tests before making any methods/functions that would pass that test.
 After writing code that would result in passing these tests, you can then refactor (redesign) your code with little issue.
 [Here](https://www.madetech.com/blog/9-benefits-of-test-driven-development) is more information.
 See the bottom for my final thoughts and some screen captures.
+[Replt.it link](https://repl.it/@qamk/tdd-connect-four-top#README.md)

 ## Aim
 So, the main aim revolved around writing tests beforehand, write passing code and then re-write said code to read nicely and contain small, specific and simple methods.